KEY ESSAY WRITING SKILLS

 • It needs to come from later in the text, not earlier, though it must also come from the start of the novel (the first couple of chapters, roughly), since the point includes this positional reference.
 We’re going to take something from later in the same chapter.

-• The evidence sentence needs to be written in such a way that it flows naturally from what’s gone before.
+• The evidence sentence needs to be written in such a way that it flows naturally from what’s gone before, with some kind of linking phrase.

 Taking all of that into account, here is an example of a good second evidence sentence for our paragraph.
 Notice how it meets all the requirements in the list above.